 Reasonable suspicion testing must meet specific requirements, including that the supervisor documents “specific, contemporaneous, articulable observations concerning the appearance, behavior, speech or body odors of the driver.”
 Employers are not permitted to use “random” for the reason for test when actually testing for reasonable suspicion.
 And a Reasonable Suspicion alcohol test may not be based solely on a hunch.

-If a CMV driver is involved in an accident while performing a safety-sensitive function that resulted in major trauma or loss of life, or if any FMCSA regulations were violated, they must have an alcohol test within 8 hours of the incident.
+If a CMV driver is involved in an accident while performing a safety-sensitive function that meets specific criteria, they must have an alcohol test within 8 hours of the incident.

-Drivers are forbidden to have alcohol for 8 hours following a qualifying or until the test is completed.
+Drivers are forbidden to consume alcohol for 8 hours following a qualifying or until the test is completed.

 Drivers who test positive need to go through a return-to-duty process with a substance abuse professional (SAP) before they can resume performing safety-sensitive work.
 Sometimes the SAP requires a Breath Alcohol Test be included in the return-to-duty test and follow up tests.

-Drivers with or without a commercial license can be stopped by a police officer at the roadside for any suspicion or reckless driving, after which they may be asked to take a breath alcohol test.
+Drivers with or without a commercial license may be required by a police officer at the roadside to take a breath alcohol test.
 Although the FMCSA does not specifically list “roadside testing” among its reasons for test, a positive breath alcohol test while operating a CMV, conducted by law enforcement, is still a DOT violation.

-What’s The Maximum Breath Alcohol Count For Drivers?
+What’s The Maximum Breath Alcohol Content For Drivers?

-In all 50 states, a BAC of .08% is sufficient to earn you a DUI.
+In 49 states, a BAC of .08% is sufficient to earn you a DUI.
+In Utah, all it takes is .05%.
 For CMV operators, however, the limit is much lower.

-- .04% or more is a violation and results in immediate removal from safety-sensitive work and a visit to the SAP.
+- .04% or more is a violation and results in immediate removal from safety-sensitive work and a referral to a SAP.

-- .02 to .39% means the driver must be removed from safety-sensitive work for 24 hours, but is not a violation.
+- .02 to .39% means the driver must be removed from safety-sensitive work until the start of his/her next regular shift but not less than 24 hours, but is not a violation that triggers the SAP process.

 CMV drivers are subject to alcohol testing for pre-employment (if required by the employer), random, post-accident, reasonable suspicion, return-to-duty (if required by the SAP), and follow up (if required by the SAP).